BabylonJS/OldDocumentationSite/content/resources/Exporter/Blender_Tips.md

 ### Commons

+#### One file per animated object

+Usually, you will have one master scene containing all statics elements, and a blend file for each animated elements.

+To easily see your animated element inside the master scene, open your master scene and go to File > Link, then go inside the blend containing the animated element, and import your objects.
+It can be more simple to link groups instead of objects, to update links in an easier way.

 #### Rotation mode

 By default, Blender use the `XYZ Euler` rotation mode, which is fine for most of cases, but you have to know that `Quaternion` (which avoid gimbal lock issue) is also supported.